istio/istio.io/content/en/blog/2021/revision-tags/index.md

 $ istioctl x revision tag set prod-stable --revision 1-10-0 --overwrite
 {{< /text >}}

-Any time you switch a tag to point to a new revision, you should restart the workloads in any respective namespace to pick up the new revision's proxy.
+Any time you switch a tag to point to a new revision, you will need to restart the workloads in any respective namespace to pick up the new revision's proxy.

-When both the `prod-stable` and `prod-canary` tags both point to the same new revision, it may be safe to remove the old revision like the following:
+When both the `prod-stable` and `prod-canary` no longer point to the old revision, it may be safe to remove the old revision like the following:

 {{< text bash >}}
 $ istioctl x uninstall --revision 1-9-5